 I was very drawn towards the stuff they were sharing on their website and socials.
 I get a lot of inspiration for my work from their content.
 They were also the first and only magazine to contact me about my work which was very flattering.

-This interview is part of our series “The Annual 2017,” a series of articles that present each contributor of our first print issue through an interview.
+This interview is part of our series “The Digital Return” – a series of articles that present each contributor of our soon to be released digital magazine.

 Make sure to sign up to our newsletter to be the first one to see Eden’s work in our magazine!